Samsung/tizen-docs/docs/application/dotnet/guides/nui/styling-controls-with-xaml.md

 - `ThemeManager.ThemeChanged`
 - `View.OnThemeChanged`

-When `ThemeManager.applyTheme` is called, `ThemeManager` calls the `ThemeChanged` callback.
+When `ThemeManager.ApplyTheme` is called, `ThemeManager` calls the `ThemeChanged` callback.
 The following example shows how to handle `ThemeChanged` events:

 ```csharp
 using Tizen.NUI;